hewu616/cecs456project/README.md

-# cecs456project
+# CECS456 Project

-Internet Advertisements Data Set comes from UCI Machine Learning Repository (Dua, D. and Karra Taniskidou, E. (2017).
+CECS456 Project is a machine learning course project that involves classification of whether an image is an advertisement or not given geometry of the images, texts in the URL, image's URL, alt text, the anchor text, and text near the anchor text.
+(Dua, D. and Karra Taniskidou, E. (2017).
 UCI Machine Learning Repository [http://archive.ics.uci.edu/ml].
 Irvine, CA: University of California, School of Information and Computer Science.)

-Dataset contains 3279 instances with a label of either 'ad' or 'nonad'

-Features include 3 continuous variables, and 1555 binary variables.

-28% of the data are missing.

-Task is to classify whether an image is an advertisement or not.
+## Getting Started

+- Downloaded 'add.csv' from Kaggle by UCI Machine Learning: https://www.kaggle.com/uciml/internet-advertisements-data-set
+- Ensure Python is installed on your computer.

+## Directory

+[MissingValuesImputed.py](./MissingValuesImputed.py) replace all observations containing missing values with median and classify an image  using Random Forest and Naive Bayes

-Random Forests and Naive Bayes are used here.
+[MissingValuesRemoved.py](./MissingValuesRemoved.py) removes all observations containing missing values and classify an image  using Random Forest and Naive Bayes

-Two approaches are used to account for the missing data.

-1. Observations of missing values are removed from the dataset - See 'Missing Values Removed.py'

-2. Observations of missing values are imputed using the median - See 'MissingValuesImputed.py'